 User digital experience has transformed expectations around how technology and services are delivered, further bringing developers front and center into the customer experience (CX) realm.

-More recently, the inability to meet in person has forced us to rely more heavily on technology to assist with our basic household and business needs: ordering groceries online and food delivery, scheduling appointments, streaming entertainment services, and hosting virtual meetings and events.
+More recently, the inability to meet in person has forced us to rely more heavily on technology to assist with our basic household and business needs: ordering groceries online and food delivery, scheduling appointments, streaming entertainment services, renewing vehicle registrations, and hosting virtual meetings and events.
 As a result, developers are in a position to directly impact and improve the day-to-day digital experience that customers expect.
 And developers that proactively move toward a customer-first approach and embrace that responsibility for CX will emerge as leaders in their field.

 Customer expectations raise the bar for application performance